megabyte-labs/gas-station/roles/applications/androidstudio/README.md

 ## ➤ Overview

-This is an Ansible role that will install Android Studio on nearly any OS.
+This repository contains an Ansible role that will install Android Studio on nearly any OS.
+Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#supported-operating-systems)